Find Affordable College Courses

 Burlington, VT

-Champlain College came in at #6 in this year’s edition of the Most Popular Writing Studies Bachelor’s Degree Schools in the New England Region ranking.
-Located in the city of Burlington, Champlain is a private not-for-profit college with a small student population.
+Champlain College landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree writing studies programs.
+Located in the small city of Burlington, Champlain is a private not-for-profit school with a small student population.

 About 75% of the students majoring in writing at the school are women while 25% are male.